Cressie: Explanations

 According to skeptics there are several natural occurrences that can explain "Cressie" sightings.
 Giant eels have been touted as one of the most likely candidates.
 Several Robert's Arm residents offer as evidence of the eel hypothesis previous sightings of giant eels, and high numbers of eels appearing in eel traps in the lake.
 In an article from 1993 called Have You Seen Cressie?, author R.A.
 Bragg suggests that eels do not stop growing during their lifetime, and perhaps this is the cause of Cressie's size.

 Others, such as skeptical investigator Joe Nickell speculate that perhaps the dark-colored northern river otter is responsible.
 He claims the river otter"swims both under water and at the surface where its wake can make it appear much longer, and moves in an undulating (rising and falling) manner...In addition, multiple otters swimming in a line can give the effect of a single giant serpentine creature slithering with an up-and-down movement through water".Still others suggest that Cressie is not a living creature at all, but instead a large log.
 The bottom of Crescent Lake is reported to be covered in wooden logs from when logging took place in the community.
 For decades, Crescent Lake was used to transport more than half a million cords of pulpwood that was harvested from the surrounding areas and shipped to paper mills.
-Some speculate that bubbles of gas from the decomposing wood lifts these logs to the surface of the lake.
+Some speculate that bubbles of gas from the decomposing wood lift these logs to the surface of the lake.